wgu-opensource/osmt/api/README.md

     4. Save and then run the app.

 ### Importing O*NET
+O*NET codes will not be duplicated if imported multiple times
 * Note - BLS codes should be imported before O*NET codes
 1. Download O*NET `Occupation Data` in Excel format from [https://www.onetcenter.org/database.html#occ]("https://www.onetcenter.org/database.html#occ")
 2. Convert Excel to CSV format